Cancer in dogs: Types of cancer

-Hemangiosarcoma is a type of cancer that develops almost exclusively in dogs, the only two other species known to have it are cats and horses.
-Hemangiosarcomas are tumors that form on the blood vessels, and can occur all over the body.
+Hemangiosarcoma is a type of cancer that is common in dogs.
+Hemangiosarcomas form from the cells lining blood vessels (endothelial cells) and can occur all over the body.
 These tumors can develop on the skin, subcutaneously, or on a blood vessel within an organ and are highly malignant.
 The tumors are most fatal when they rupture, causing the dog to suffer from severe loss of blood, or hypovolemia.

 Dogs are one of three mammalian species that are known to suffer from a transmissible cancer.
 Canine transmissible venereal tumor (CTVT) is species specific and highly contagious.
 The cancerous cell lines are transmitted between individuals that are in close contact with each other through acts of intercourse, biting, scratching, or licking.
 The cancer is prevalent in populations of stray dogs or environments of uncontrolled copulation.
 The tumors occur around the area of external genitalia and can grow up to 15 cm in area.
 Canine transmissible venereal tumors can often be infected, ulcerated, and hemorrhagic.